Cover image

 # Next steps

 I have a lot of plans, from building wheel and track chassis with suspension, to a walking robot and an underwater drone.
+I need to explore print colorizing, higher variety of filaments, surface smoothing and so on.
 If only I had enough time for all of my projects! :)

 Well that's pretty much it!
 I'll keep the article updated as I go.